arcfide/ALE/README.md

 # COMMMANDS

 <dl>
+  <dt>d (.,.)</dt>
+  <dd>Deletes the addressed lines and sets the current address to the line
+  after the deleted line if there is one, or to the line before the deleted range if there is not.</dd>

   <dt>e <em>file</em></dt>
   <dd>Edits <em>file</em> and sets the default filename.
 Clears and replaces
   the existing edit buffer.
 The current address is set to the last line read.